Colleagues informal meeting

 Our Media Guide to Expertise register connects journalists looking for psychological expertise with BPS members who are willing to be contacted.

-If you would like to add your name to the register, you'll first need to apply.
+If you would like to add your name to the register, please drop us an email.

 Working with the media